 - Many are inadequately tested for safety

-- They provide questionable fire safety benefits as used in some consumer and building products
+- They provide questionable fire safety benefits as used in some products

 The major uses of flame retardant chemicals by volume in the U.S. are:

 Executive Director Arlene Blum introduces flame retardants and flammability standards in a 15-minute-long TEDx talk